 "Real estate professionals" can deduct some rental real estate losses that might be lost by other investors.
-Generally, you are considered a real estate professional if you (or your spouse, if you file jointly) spend more than half your business time dealing with real estate.
+Generally, you are considered a real estate professional if you (or your spouse, if you file jointly) spend more than half your business time dealing with real estate and perform more than 750 hours or services during the tax year in real property trades and businesses.
 This can include time spent on rental properties.
 Keep detailed records of your time and expenses.